yahgoo/Hackintosh-HP-9470m-Clover-Catalina/README.md

 # HP 9470m Clover Catalina
 * Clover EFI for HP Elitebook 9470m running Catalina 10.15.7
+* Streamline kexts and drivers
+* Use VirtualSMC for future kext compatibility with Lilu and Whatevergreen
 ## Credits
 EdHawk - Hackintosher
 Clover